How to Write a Business Plan for a Loan

-- Houses important business documents and other necessary information needed to get a small business loan.
+- Houses important business documents and other necessary information needed to get a loan.

 How to Write a Business Plan to Get Approved for a Loan

 There are nine sections within a successful business plan.
 Each section is important.
 However, the most important section is the Executive Summary.
-The executive summary should always be written last because it sells the lender on why your company will be a profitable business to lend money too.
+The executive summary should always be written last because it sells the lender on why your company will be profitable.

-Here are the sections you need to have in your business plan and how to write each section:
+Here are the sections you need to have in your business plan and how to write each one:

 The executive summary answers the primary question: Why would your company be a profitable business to lend money to?